ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.parser/README.md

 **Table fields:**

 - ***Name*** - name of state that is being created under `parser.<instance number>`.
 Spaces are not allowed.
 You can use dots "." as separator to create sub folders.
 Example: `Shares.Microsoft.Current` will result in `parser.<instance number>.Shares.Micosoft.Current`.
-- ***URL or file name*** - either an URL of a website or the path to a file of which we want to retrieve information.
+- ***URL or file name*** - either a URL of a website or the path to a file of which we want to retrieve information.
 Examples `https://darksky.net/forecast/48.1371,11.5754/si24/de` (weather information Munich), or `/opt/iobroker/test/testdata.txt` (file from within ioBroker).
 - ***RegEx*** - regular expression, how to extract data from link.
 There is a good service to test regula expressions: [regex101](https://regex101.com/).
 E.g. *temp swip">(-?\d+)˚<* for the line above.
 - ***Item*** (German: "Num") - a regex can find (match) multiple entries.
 With this option you can define which match to be chosen.
 0 = first match, 1 = second match, 2 = third match, etc. Default is 0 (first match).
 - ***Role*** - one of the roles:
-    - custom - user defines itself via *admin" the role
+    - custom - user defines itself via *admin* the role
     - temperature - the value is temperature
     - value - the value is a number (e.g. dimmer)
     - blinds - the value is a blind position